 This course in part satisfies the Natural Science General Education requirement.
-After completing the course sequence, a student should
+After completing the course sequence, a student should open!

-- Be able to describe the scientific methods that lead to scientific knowledge (Critical Thinking skills) - Be able to report and display data collected, interpret experimental observations and construct explanatory scientific hypotheses
+- Be able to describe the scientific methods that lead to scientific knowledge - Be able to report and display data collected, interpret experimental observations and construct explanatory scientific hypotheses